Minimize Risks and Test Your Minimum Viable Product

 We briefly mentioned such a testing technique when we talked about the Wizard of Oz, remember?
 The essence of piecemeal MVPs is very simple: you're invited to create your product with minimal effort, simply by connecting together several ready-made tools and open-source services (those that are in the public domain).
 Shortly put, you demonstrate the project idea with almost no development costs.

 Over time, when you realize that the product pays off, you may improve its functionality by abandoning ready-made patterns (which are often far from ideal) in favor of your own unique solutions.

 - When Ryan Hoover conceived Product Hunt (today it’s the largest service with a powerful start-up base), he decided to start with a simple step and organized a special group on a popular social network.
-The task was to check whether the community project intended to discuss new products and ideas would be interesting and demanded.
+The task was to check whether the community project intended to discuss new products & ideas would be interesting and in demand.
 You know the result: Product Hunt successfully operates in the market, and its number of users is still growing.

 - Once Groupon, an American collective discount service, was a combination of a few available solutions, including Apple Mail, WordPress, and AppleScript.
 Though, now that's ancient history, for Groupon became an advanced, well-designed platform.

 Sometimes the best solution is to focus on a single feature of a minimum viable product: the one defining the entire functionality of your program.
 For Viber and Whatsapp, such a feature is obviously messaging.